dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

    A disposition for peace was growing up in every part of France, and there appeared at the same time a mutual one rising in England.
-A silent wish on both sides was universally expanding itself, that wars, so fatal to the true interest and burdensome by taxes to the subjects of both countries, might exist no more, and that a long and lasting peace might take place.
+A silent wish on both sides, was universally expanding itself, that wars, so fatal to the true interest and burthensome by taxes to the subjects of both countries might exist no more, and that a long and lasting peace might take place.

-   But instead of cultivating this happy opportunity, the pettish vanity of a young and inexperienced Minister, who balanced himself between peace and war to take his choice of circumstances, instead of principles, and who went into an expensive armament when there was none to contend with, and not till after the affairs of Holland might be said to be terminated, has
+   But instead of cultivating this happy opportunity, the pettish vanity of a young and unexperienced Minister, who balanced himself between peace and war to take his choice of circumstances, instead of principles, and who went into an expensive armament when there was none to contend with, and not till after the affairs of Holland might be said to be terminated, has